eslint/eslint/docs/src/extend/custom-formatters.md

 ## Creating a Custom Formatter

 Each formatter is a function that receives a `results` object and a `context` as arguments and returns a string.
-For example, the following is how the `json` built-in formatter is implemented:
+For example, the following is how the built-in [JSON formatter](../use/formatters/#json) is implemented:

 ```js
 //my-awesome-formatter.js